-The third-grade theme for the Midland Public Schools' social studies program is Michigan history (beginnings to statehood).
-Students will focus on social studies knowledge concepts and skills.
+The third grade theme for the Midland Public Schools' social studies program is Michigan history (beginnings to statehood).
+Students will focus on social studies knowledge (history, geography, civics, economics) concepts and skills.
 These concepts will be integrated across disciplines using multiple strategies and resources to foster students' ability to become responsible and participating citizens.